zakraicik/zakraicik.github.io/site/collections/_posts/2023-04-11-cyrpto-prices-in-python.md

 ---
 date: 2023-04-11 10:27:00
-title: Cyrpto Prices in Python
+title: Historical Cyrpto Prices in Python
 description: Using the Binance API to get historical crypto prices
 tags:
   - get-data